MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-the-dpm-server.md

 ### Set up primary and secondary protection
 Back up a primary DPM server using a secondary DPM server:

-1. Install the DPM protection agent on each primary DPM server that you want to protect.
-No restart is required.
+1. The Primary DPM server has the protection agent already installed.
+You need to attach this protection  agent to the secondary DPM server.
+Follow the steps to [attach the agent](deploy-dpm-protection-agent.md#BKMK_Attach).
     > [!IMPORTANT]
     > Major and minor versions of the Primary and Secondary DPM servers must match.
     >